sukykaur/AzureGDPR/AnalyticsOverview.md

 - Azure Security Center
 - Application Insights
 - Azure Event Grid
-- Network Security Groups
+- network security groups

 ## Deployment architecture
 The following section details the deployment and implementation elements.

 **Azure Event Grid**
 [Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/overview) allows customers to easily build applications with event-based architectures.
 Users select the Azure resource they would like to subscribe to, and give the event handler or webhook an endpoint to send the event to.
 Customers can secure webhook endpoints by adding query parameters to the webhook URL when creating an Event Subscription.
 Azure Event Grid only supports HTTPS webhook endpoints.
 Azure Event Grid allows customers to control the level of access given to different users to do various management operations such as list event subscriptions, create new ones, and generate keys.
-Event Grid utilizes Azure Role-based Access Control (RBAC).
+Event Grid utilizes Azure Role-Based Access Control (RBAC).

 **Azure Functions**
 [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) is a server-less compute service that enables users to run code on-demand without having to explicitly provision or manage infrastructure.
 Use Azure Functions to run a script or piece of code in response to a variety of events.